h44z/wg-portal/README.md

 ## Configuration
 You can configure WireGuard Portal using a yaml configuration file.
 The filepath of the yaml configuration file defaults to **config/config.yml** in the working directory of the executable.
 It is possible to override the configuration filepath using the environment variable **WG_PORTAL_CONFIG**.
 For example: `WG_PORTAL_CONFIG=/home/test/config.yml ./wg-portal-amd64`.
+Also, environment variable substitution in config file is supported.
+Refer to [syntax](https://github.com/a8m/envsubst?tab=readme-ov-file#docs)

 By default, WireGuard Portal uses a SQLite database.
 The database is stored in **data/sqlite.db** in the working directory of the executable.